-Our corruptible minds and bodies must be exchanged for that which is incorruptible, else we won’t be able to endure the celebration that is to come.
+Our corruptible minds and bodies must be exchanged for that which is incorruptible, else we won’t be able to endure the eternal and glorious celebration that is to come.

 Without being changed, heaven would be full of worn-out billion-year-olds leaving the dirty dishes for the angels to deal with.